tvanhatalo/tvanhatalo.github.io/_pages/about.md

 title: "About"
 ---

 I am a PhD candidate at Bordeaux University.
-My research focuses on machine learning solutions for music technology with a focus on real-time capable methods.
+My research interests concern machine learning solutions for music technology with a focus on real-time capable methods.

 Links to some of my research can be found [here](https://tvanhatalo.github.io/publications/) but the main focus here is extra-curricular activities and personal (disorganised) notes on any topic I find interesting.